How To Look At A House

 Although crack patterns can often lead you directly to the underlying problem, sometimes a more in-depth analysis is necessary.
 See our blog post How do you analyze a crack from cause to effect? for more on this.

-Also, see our other posts How do I recognize serious structural problems in a house? and What are the places to look for structural cracks in a house?
+Also, see our other posts How do I pick the right contractor to fix my stucco? and How do I recognize serious structural problems in a house? and What are the places to look for structural cracks in a house?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •